stanley-gu/qual/proposal.md

 The enzyme RNA expression levels are expected to correspond with extracellular activity.
 Discrepancies in these measures may indicate that adenosine signaling has some effect on surface protein recycling or expression.
-These measurements may be taken again during adenosine agonist addition to further investigate.
+These measurements will be taken again during adenosine agonist addition to further investigate.

+In addition to the surface enzymes of primary interest, the levels of proteins and transcription factors related to bone regulation, such as osteopontin, matrix gla protein, Cbfa1/RUNX2, and MSX-2 [@Moe2008] may also be measured to full characterize the CD73 -/- phenotype in relation to these other regulator factors.
+Findings from this work could also lead to additional therapeutic targets.

 #### Establish Extracellular Metabolite Profile of ACDC Versus Disease Cells